whitelunarium/pages_fork/hacks/west-coast/ai/submodule_1.md

 date: 2025-10-21
 ---

-# Submodule 1
+# Key 1

-## Content Coming Soon
+## Prompt Engineering
-This submodule will be developed by the Thinkers team.
+We will craft an itinerary using an AI